 In many Civil War Re-enactment organizations the civilian aspects of the war years are often overshadowed by the military events; but not in the 17th Michigan.
 Today’s 17th Michigan realizes that soldiers were citizens who left their homes and families to support their government in the struggle to re-unite the country.
 The soldier’s link to home was very important.
 The men looked forward to letters and packages from home.
 Mothers, wives, and sweethearts sent food, extra articles of clothing, along with the all-important news of family and friends.
 Concerned citizens formed soldier’s relief societies to supplement the efforts of the US Sanitary Commission (forerunner of today's American Red Cross), and the US Christian Commission, to protect the soldiers physical and spiritual health.
 Because of this link, and the fact that the 17th Michigan is a family oriented organization, participation by men, women, and children in the portrayal of civilian life is encouraged almost as much as participation by men to portray a Michigan infantryman is encouraged.

 We also desire to share our heritage and knowledge through a variety of educational programs through first-person interpretation and impressions of the common Michigan infantryman, civilian, surgeon, and other historic figures.
-Currently, we have members providing first-person interpretation and impressions of the Commander In Chief, an Assistant Regimental Surgeon, Veteran/Invalid Corp, a Company Ordnance Sergeant, and a civilian inventor.
+Currently, we have members providing first-person interpretations and impressions of an Assistant Regimental Surgeon, the Veteran/Invalid Corp, a Company Ordnance Sergeant, and a milliner.
 Since its reactivation, the 17th Michigan has visited schools, colleges, museums, and other public and private institutions to educate the public about the War of the Rebellion (a.k.a.
 The Civil War, the War between the States or as the Southern States called it, The War of Northern Aggression, or America’s Second Revolutionary War).
 The 17th Michigan also attends and sponsors Civil War events to further educate the public on the life of a soldier, civilian, and surgeon.

 Being a non-profit educational organization (501-3c), which allows contributions to be Tax deductible on Federal income tax returns, the 17th Michigan has been able to raise funds for the preservation of our Civil War heritage by placing historical markers at sites of the original regimental engagements, providing the moneys needed to preserve Michigan's Civil War battle flags, providing moneys needed to preserve the battlefields where the 17th Michigan fought and died, and rededicating tombstones and markers of the brave men who served.